-A dad interested in purchasing his child his or her first kids smart watch should rest assured, knowing that unlike smartphones, with their unfettered access to the internet and social media, data charges, and susceptibility to getting lost, wrist-mounted phone watches are more optimized for younger children, as they provide all the communication features while eschewing browsers and strapping directly to tiny bodies.
-They also have GPS tracking, calling, and texting, along with a pre-approved contact list (some also include a one-touch panic button if needed, providing even more assurance).
-Granted, some do include activities, but when a child gets a taste for an iPhone or iPad, little else satisfies.
+Unlike smartphones, with their unfettered access to the internet and social media, data charges, and susceptibility to getting lost, wrist-mounted phone watches are more optimized for younger children, as they provide all the communication features while eschewing browsers and strapping directly to tiny bodies.
+They also have GPS tracking, calling, texting, and a pre-approved contact list (some also include a one-touch panic button if needed, providing even more assurance).
+Granted, some do include activities, but little else satisfies when a child gets a taste for an iPhone or iPad.
 Bonus: All smartwatches are cheaper than smartphones, and upkeep is minimal with much more affordable data plans.
-The watches on our list have touchscreens that are easy to navigate, and let adults and children stay in touch.
+The watches on our list have touchscreens that are easy to navigate and let adults and children stay in touch.
 Which is the entire point.